Maha Dissava: Colonial Sri Lanka

 The Portuguese continued the administrative units of Disavanis, which existed in the territories the Portuguese gained from former Sinhalese kingdoms.
 During the Portuguese rule there were four such disavanis.
 The civil, military and judicial administration of these units were carried out by a Dissava appointed by the Portuguese Captain General in keeping with the tradition of the land.
 The Dissava led the Lascarins which was the local militia in time of war.
 Initially both Sinhalese and Portuguese were appointed to this post, thereafter Portuguese were preferred.
 He was assisted in military functions by Mudaliyars, Muhandirams and Arachchis.
 In judicial functions he was assisted by Basnayakas and Mohottalas.
 Each Disavanis was divided into sub units called Korales.
 These were presided by a Korale Vidana, who was a magistrate and revenue collector.

 The Dutch continued the system of administration of the Portuguese, but gradually reduced the power of the local headmen.
 The Dissavas were members of the Political Council of the Commendary the locality they belong to.
 Following the expansion of British rule into the provinces of the former Kandyan Kingdom in 1815, the British retained the office of Dissava reporting to a board consisting of the British Resident in Kandy and two assistants.

 Following the Uva Rebellion in 1818 and changers to the administrative divisions of the island with the creation of Districts, British Government Agents took over the duties of the Dissava, with the remaining and newly appointed Dissavas being mere honorary titles appointing Kandyans loyal to the British Crown as honors.
-After Ceylon suspended honors in 1956, these appointments were never made.
+After Ceylon suspended honours in 1956, these appointments were never made.